10cc: 1972–1976: Original line-up

 Speaking in the BBC Four documentary I'm Not in Love: The Story of 10cc in 2015, Stewart expanded on the background, explaining that their royalty returns under the contract with King were a mere 4%.
 Creme therefore planned to sign with Richard Branson's new Virgin label.
 Stewart and Creme gave power of attorney to their manager Harvey Lisberg to finalise the deal, as they were both to go on holiday.
 Contrary to their instructions, Lisberg then accepted a revised offer from Phonogram.
 Creme said that he felt "horrified, embarrassed and disgusted – to this day I still am".

 The Original Soundtrack, which was already complete, was released just weeks later.
 It was both a critical and commercial success, and featured distinctive cover art created by the Hipgnosis team and drawn by musician and artist Humphrey Ocean.
-It is also notable for its opening track, Godley and Creme's "Une Nuit A Paris (One Night in Paris)", an eight-minute, multi-part "mini-operetta" that is thought to have been an influence on "Bohemian Rhapsody" by Queen.